salvium/salvium_docs/docs/THE PROJECT/sparc.md

 - **Zero-Knowledge Property**: Proves knowledge of secret values without revealing them
 - **Schnorr-Like Construction**: Based on established cryptographic techniques
 - **Security Guarantees**: Satisfies completeness, soundness, and zero-knowledge properties
-- **Regulatory Compliance**: Enables verification of address ownership for compliance purposes
+- **Regulatory Compliance**: Enables verification of address ownership for AML compliance purposes

-This capability is critical for MiCA compliance, allowing exchanges and other regulated entities to verify address control without compromising user privacy.
+This capability is critical for regulatory compliance, allowing exchanges and other regulated entities to verify address control without compromising user privacy.

 ## Security Properties

-SPARC provides formal security guarantees:
+SPARC is designed to provide formal security guarantees:

 - **Indistinguishability**: Transactions with return data are indistinguishable from those without
 - **Unlinkability**: Transactions cannot be linked across the blockchain